 Looking after your teeth when you have braces

 No matter what kind of braces you have, it is important to look after your teeth; whether you have fixed braces or a removable orthodontic appliance, it is vital to brush your teeth properly and take steps to keep your mouth clean and reduce the risk of gum disease and decay.
-Find out about clear pages.
+Find out about clear braces.